serch405/java-selenium/README.md

 # About the project
 This is an automation framework for Java `1.8`, Maven `3.8.6`, JUnit `5.9.0` and Selenium WebDriver.
 It tests Flask app that should be launched separately.
 Tests can be executed locally or in an isolated environment (Selenoid)

+The framework follows the Fluent Page Object Model (POM) pattern, which promotes a streamlined and readable approach to test automation.
+The Fluent POM pattern enhances the traditional POM pattern by leveraging method chaining and fluent-style APIs, providing a more expressive and intuitive way to interact with web elements and perform actions.

+The `DriverFactory` class is responsible for creating instances of the Selenium WebDriver.
+It encapsulates the logic for creating different types of WebDriver instances based on the specified browser and environment parameters.
+The `createDriver` method in the `DriverFactory` class dynamically configures the WebDriver options and capabilities based on the provided parameters, allowing for flexible and efficient driver instantiation.

+The `DriverFactory` class does not enforce a Singleton pattern, which means that each invocation of the `createDriver` method will create a new `WebDriver` instance.
+This design choice allows for parallel test execution and supports scenarios where multiple driver instances are required.
+If Singleton behavior is desired, modifications to the `DriverFactory` class can be made to enforce a Singleton pattern.

+Overall, this automation framework provides a solid foundation for writing maintainable and scalable tests using Java, Maven, JUnit, and Selenium WebDriver.
+The combination of the Fluent POM pattern and the `DriverFactory` class simplifies test development and ensures efficient management of WebDriver instances.

 ## Prerequisites
 1. Install JDK `1.8`